alec-jasik/Mod_2_Project/README.md

 <br />

 ### App Description:
-Welcome to ViewReview!
+Welcome to VisitReview!
 Your all in one vacation planning sight!
-At ViewReview, you can create a profile and view our many "Points of Interest", "Destinations" and reviews from travelers.
+At VisitReview, you can create a profile and view our many "Points of Interest", "Destinations" and reviews from travelers.
 This application was built using ruby on rails
 #
         Instructions: Run "rails s" in the terminal to begin the application
 #